Note

 size = (urandom.getrandbits(30) % 64) + 32

-# Draw text at the coordinates on the image
+# Draw text at the coordinate point of the image

 # Display the drawn image